 About

 Nov.
-2023-Present: Researcher in Machine Learning and Computer Vision at the Applied Machine Learning Lab, Jülich Supercomputing Centre.
-I study robustness to perturbations in generative diffusion models, with early access to JUPITER, Europe’s first exascale supercomputer.
+2023-Present: AI Researcher at the Applied Machine Learning Lab, Jülich Supercomputing Centre.
+I study the effect of various perturbations on generative diffusion and flow-matching models, with early access to JUPITER, Europe’s first exascale supercomputer.
+I am completing my PhD at TU Dortmund University.

 New